gracehally7/alx-pre_course/README.md

 # alx-pre_course
-I am now a ALX student,this is my first repository as a full stack engineer this is my first readme
+I am now a ALX student,this is my first repository as a full stack engineer This is my first commit